How Analytics Can Mitigate the Supply Chain Impact of Russia's War

 Though the current conflict in Ukraine is primarily between two nations, it has impacted businesses and supply chains across the globe.
 And, because such conflicts often occur without warning, there’s little time to adjust business practices accordingly.
 That’s why companies must turn to tools that can detect and respond to disruptive trends early.
 Smart recommendation engines can provide executives with peace of mind, and keep business moving forward when a disruption occurs.

-Shubhankit Verma is senior manager, Supply Chain Practice, and Pradnya Shivsharan is a supply chain consultant, with Tredence Inc.
+Shubhankit Verma is Senior Manager, Supply Chain Practice, and Pradnya Shivsharan is a supply chain consultant, with Tredence Inc.

 Shubhankit Verma